Writer &

 Ashley Bristowe is the author of My Own Blood, a furious, tender memoir about motherhood, disability, abandonment, and what happens when you refuse to disappear.

-Ashley has spent decades living in the space between vulnerability and rage: raising her sons, navigating a medical and political system that prefers silence, and telling the stories most people would rather look away from.
+She has spent decades living in the space between vulnerability and rage: raising her sons, navigating a medical and political system that prefers silence, and telling the stories most people would rather look away from.

 My Own Blood